 These rules may be changed during the competition; every attempt to fairly notice participants of such changes will be made.

-After deadlines for submitting projects and apps have passed, the Hackathon-2016 team will manage a process of validation.
+After deadlines for submitting solutions and apps have passed, the WFI Hackathon-2017 team will manage a process of validation.
 Validation may include: excluding irrelevant, inappropriate or illegal projects or apps; working with participants to refine/update project or app listings to provide more detail; or other quality assurance mechanisms.

 Only projects or apps which pass the validation phase may proceed to the next phase.

 Projects and apps will not be validated if they are: